munificent/magpie/doc/site/markdown/objects/primitives.md

 nothing/) that `null` has in most other languages.
 It's rare that you'll actually need to write `nothing` in code since it can usually be inferred from context but it's there if you need it.

+Since `nothing` is in its own class, that means that methods that are specialized to other types are guaranteed to never receiving `nothing` instead.
+In Magpie, you never need to do this:

+    :::magpie
+    def length(string is String)
+        // Make sure we got a string.
+        if string == nothing then return 0

+        string count
+    end

+If your method is selected, you are assured that the argument matches the types you require.